juliahornick/juliahornick/README.md

 <div>

- ##### 👩🏼‍💻 Working as a data scientist
+##### 👩🏼‍💻 Working as a data scientist.

-##### 🎓 Gratuated in engineering
+##### 🎓 Gratuated in engineering.

-##### 📊 Machine learning, excel, English, dash python, R, data visualization, SQL, Jupyter notebook, pandas, numpy, plotly, scikit-learn, feature selection and feature engineering.
+##### 📍  MG, Brazil.

+##### I'm data scientist with 2+ years of experience in the field.
+I'm graduated in production engineering from the University of the State of Santa Catarina and specialized in data science.
+I'm also a fluent English speaker.
+##### As a data scientist I have knowledge in artificial intelligence, SQL, statistics, feature engineering, feature selection, API development to place models into prodution and model monitoring.

 *If you'd like, you can get in touch with me through my linkedin profile, the link is right below.*